python/cpython/Doc/reference/datamodel.rst

 .. method:: object.__iter__(self)

-   This method is called when an iterator is required for a container.
+   This method is called when an :term:`iterator` is required for a container.
    This method should return a new iterator object that can iterate over all the objects in the container.
 For mappings, it should iterate over the keys of the container.

-   Iterator objects also need to implement this method; they are required to return themselves.
-For more information on iterator objects, see :ref:`typeiter`.

 .. method:: object.__reversed__(self)